ssp21/ssp21-spec/ssp21.md

 ### Procedure

 The following steps are performed during a successful handshake.
-The various errors that can occur and early handshake terminations are described in the state transition diagrams.

 Notation:

-* Both parties maintain a *chaining key* denoted by the variable *ck* which is HASH_LEN in length.
+* Both parties maintain a *handshake hash* denoted by the variable *h* which is HASH_LEN in length.
 * The HASH() and HMAC() functions always refer to the hash function requested by the master.
 * NOW() returns the current value of a relative monotonic clock as a 64-bit unsigned count of milliseconds.